StevenCTimm/DataCatalogDocs/docs/source/glossary.rst

 :metadata: description of file contents with this content
 :core.data_stream: type of data taking (commissioning, calibration, test, physics, cosmics)
 :core.data_tier: type of data (raw, g4, )
-:core.end_time: time at which the process that created the file ended
+:core.end_time: unix UTC time at which the process that created the file ended -
 :core.event_count: number of events in the file
 :core.events: [list of events in the file],
-:core.file_content_status: status of the file - default is good
+:core.file_content_status: status of the file - default is "good"
 :core.file_format: format of the data (hdf5, root)
 :core.file_type: flag to tell mc from data, (detector or mc)
 :core.first_event_number:  first event number